MrKunveng/HealthTrendSimulator/README.md

 Features

-Synthetic Patient Data Generation: Generates data for 5000 patients with configurable parameters.
+Synthetic Patient Data Generation:
+Generates data for 5000 patients with configurable parameters.

-Health Metrics Simulation: Simulates temperature, blood pressure, heart rate, respiration rate, and BMI.
+Health Metrics Simulation:
+Simulates temperature, blood pressure, heart rate, respiration rate, and BMI.

-Risk Level Assessment: Determines risk levels for CVD and diabetes.
+Risk Level Assessment:
+Determines risk levels for CVD and diabetes.

 Treatment Action Simulation: Recommends actions based on risk levels, perfect for RL model training.
 Time Series Data: Produces data over a specified period, simulating changes in health metrics and risk levels.

-Installation
+Installation:
 Ensure you have Python 3.6 or later installed on your system.
 You can then install the required dependencies using pip:

 bash

 Copy code

 pip install numpy pandas
 Usage